This post may contain affiliate links. Thank you for your support.

 Have you ever wondered just how people find these great items to use in their homes at Habitat for Humanity ReStore locations?
 It helps to know what to look for.
-Here’s what to buy form the ReStore!
+Here’s what to buy from the ReStore!

 What is a Habitat for Humanity ReStore?

-First of all, if you’ve never heard of the ReStore, it’s basically a store where Habitat for Humanity re-sells all kinds of salvaged goods that people donate to them.
-They have furniture and sometimes some home goods like the home section of a thrift store, but they also have all kinds of building materials and tools taken out of houses as they they were being renovated or torn down.
+Contractors and every day homeowners often remove things that are still usable and sellable, and they save them from going into the landfill by dropping them off for donation instead.
 You can find railings, tiles, bathroom vanities, kitchen sinks, tools and hardware, and things like that.
-Depending on where you live, what you find there may be mostly out of newer homes, or it may be out of older homes if you have a lot of them in your area.
+Depending on where you live, what you find there may be mostly out of newer homes, or it may be out of older historic homes if you have a lot of them in your area.
 There are quite a few of these stores and if you look it up, you’ll probably find one in your community or in a community nearby.

 What to Buy at the ReStore